NeonPhoenix/Project365/README.md

 - [ ] 99 Bottles of Beer
 	- Display the complete lyrics for the song: 99 Bottles of Beer on the Wall.
 Grammatical support for "1 Bottle of Beer" is optional.
 - [ ] ABC Problem
-	- Write a function that takes a string (word) and determine whether the word can be spelled with the given collention of blocks.
+	- Write a function that takes a string (word) and determine whether the word can be spelled with the given collection of blocks.
 The rules are simple: 1 - Once a letter on a block is used that block cannot be used again.
 2 - The function should be case-insensitive.

-## Classic Algorithms
+## Algorithms
 - [ ] Collatz conjecture
 	- Start with a number n > 1.
 Find the number of steps it takes to reach one using the following process: If n is even, divide it by 2.
 If n is odd, multiply it by 3 and add 1.
 - [ ] Sorting